Mental Health, Neurodivergence, and Substance Use: What Does the Duty to Accommodate Actually Mean in 2025?

 How should we handle substance use & impairment at work?

-So what?
-Align policy + culture: one harmonized impairment policy with clear fit-for-duty steps, annual scenario-based manager training, and MSD/fatigue controls to address root causes—paired with destigmatized, confidential supportsand a quarterly pulse on acceptability, disclosure safety, manager readiness, and near-miss/impairment reports (McIlwaine et al., 2025).
+Align policy + culture: one harmonized impairment policy with clear fit-for-duty steps, annual scenario-based manager training, and MSD/fatigue controls to address root causes—paired with de-stigmatized, confidential supports and a quarterly pulse on acceptability, disclosure safety, manager readiness, and near-miss/impairment reports (McIlwaine et al., 2025).

-Which leading indicators should we track before rolling out accommodations?
+Which metrics should we track before rolling out accommodations?

-Safety pulse: Perceived acceptability of alcohol/cannabis near/during work; near-miss reporting; manager confidence (McIlwaine et al., 2025).
+• Safety pulse: Perceived acceptability of substance use near/during work; near-miss reporting; manager confidence (McIlwaine et al., 2025).

-Up next (Part 2): A manager-ready operating update—the exact 30–60–90-day moves to reduce EF load, de-risk disclosure, and respond to impairment safely, mapped to Canada’s legal and standards landscape.
+Up next (in Part 2): A manager-ready operating update—moves to reduce EF load, de-risk disclosure, and respond to impairment safely, mapped to Canada’s legal and standards landscape.

 References